favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 ## Detection

-Detection obtains the raw per-family data for the current round.

-Detection yields family-scoped reconciliation intent for the current round in raw form.
+Detection yields per-resource reconciliation intents for the current round.
+A reconciliation intent expresses what ownership and observation together lead to; the actual action is decided by the reconciliation algorithm.

-If a family is out of scope, there is only one intent: preserve existing managed content of that family.
+If a resource is out of scope, there is only one intent:

+- `preserve`: preserve existing content

-If a family is in scope, detection yields one of three raw-data states:
+If a resource is in scope, detection yields one of these three intents:

-- raw data unavailable for this run
+- `abort`: raw data is unavailable for this run; normal update is aborted and further handling is up to reconciliation
-- known empty raw data
+- `clear`: known empty raw data
-- known non-empty raw data
+- `update`: known non-empty raw data

-The concrete raw-data representation is an implementation choice, not an axiom of this lifecycle model.
+The current concrete raw-data representation is a set of IP addresses with prefix lengths.
+The default prefix lengths are 32 for bare IPv4 observations and 64 for bare IPv6 observations.
+The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Length Policy](ipv6-default-prefix-length-policy.markdown).

-Detection semantics and provider contracts are owned by [Provider Raw-Data Contract](provider-raw-data-contract.markdown).
-Detection trust assumptions are owned by [Network Security Model](network-security-model.markdown).
+Concrete detection and provider contracts are owned by [Provider Raw-Data Contract](provider-raw-data-contract.markdown).
+Detection security is owned by [Network Security Model](network-security-model.markdown).

 ## Derivation

-Derivation transforms raw data into the resource-specific target shape consumed by reconciliation.
+Derivation transforms raw data into the resource-specific target state consumed by reconciliation.

-Today, the semantic raw data is a set of IP addresses with prefix lengths.

-DNS derivation turns each raw IP address with prefix length into a DNS address target by forgetting the prefix length.
+- DNS derivation turns each raw IP address with prefix length into a DNS address target by forgetting the prefix length.

-WAF derivation turns each raw IP address with prefix length into a WAF prefix target by taking its subnet.
+- WAF derivation turns each raw IP address with prefix length into a WAF prefix target by taking its subnet.

-The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Length Policy](ipv6-default-prefix-length-policy.markdown).

-The current code realizes only the canonical singleton special case of this model, so those derivations are currently implemented through an address-only representation instead of one that also carries prefix lengths.

-Future work may insert non-identity derivation without changing the surrounding lifecycle.

 ## Reconciliation

-Reconciliation consumes the derived resource-specific target state plus the effective ownership result and mutates managed remote state toward the desired result.
+Reconciliation consumes reconciliation intent and derived resource-specific target state, and mutates managed remote state toward the desired result.

 The shared reconciliation algorithm is owned by [Reconciliation Algorithm](reconciliation-algorithm.markdown).
 Resource-specific ownership filters and instantiations are owned by [Ownership Model](ownership-model.markdown), [DNS Ownership Instantiation](managed-record-ownership.markdown), and [WAF Ownership Instantiation](managed-waf-item-ownership.markdown).